Whether it’s for business or pleasure, learning a new language can open up a whole new world.

 3. Get a native-speaking language pen pal

-Signing up to an online language exchange is a great way to find a native speaker of your target language.
+Signing up for online language exchange is a great way to find a native speaker of your target language.

 According to a Japanese University study, participants of an intercultural email exchange reported “improved language abilities,” “new long-term channels for communicating in English”, “a greater sense of cultural awareness”, and many other great benefits.